-In order to extrapolate from our results to the implications of different identity configurations in multiteam systems, we use the expected values obtained in our empirical models in Study 1 in a computational simulation mimicking multiteam systems engaged in a similar task.
-That is, we simulate multiteam systems in which teams have tasks (e.g., neutralize threats) for the completion of which they require information from other teams.
+In order to extrapolate from our results to the implications of different identity configurations in multiteam systems, we used the expected values obtained in our empirical models in Study 1 in a computational simulation mimicking multiteam systems engaged in a similar task.
+That is, we simulated multiteam systems in which teams have tasks (e.g., neutralize threats) for the completion of which they require information from other teams.

 System setup.
 First, we generated synthetic multiteam systems.
 In keeping with Study 1, we modeled four-team multiteam systems.
-Going beyond Study 1, in this study we varied identity configurations to create five multiteam system configurations: 4T:0S, 3T:1S, 2T:2S, 1T:3S, and 0T:4S - the first number indicating the number of team-focused and the second number indicating the number of system-focused teams in each multiteam system.
+Going beyond Study 1, in Study 3, we varied identity configurations to create five multiteam system configurations: 4T:0S, 3T:1S, 2T: 2S, 1T:3S, and 0T:4S, wherein the first number indicates the number of team-focused and the second number indicates the number of system-focused teams in each multiteam system.
 We generated 10,000 systems for each configuration.
-Next, in each system, we generated 100 items of information and "distributed" these among the teams by randomly assigning a seeker (i.e., the team who needs this item) and a source (i.e., the team who originally has this item) to each item.
+Next, in each system, we generated 100 items of information and "distributed" these among the teams by randomly assigning a seeker (i.e., the team that needs this item) and a source (i.e., the team that originally has this item) to each item.

 Information sharing.
-In our simulation, each item of information has the opportunity to be shared proactively and the opportunity to be shared reactively with the seeking team.
-We assume that the probabilities of an item being shared in either manner depend on the combination of seeker and source identity focus.
-Each item is recorded as shared proactively with an itemspecific probability $p{psi}$ and each item is recorded as shared reactively with an itemspecific probability $p{rsi}$ .
-The probabilities are drawn from the distributions of expected values generated by Model 1 (proactive sharing) and Model 2 (reactive sharing) for the corresponding combinations of seeker and source identity focus.
-We then combine these two events in a single record indicating whether or not an item has been shared by the source with the seeker.
-Finally, we calculate what proportion of information relevant to each team was actually obtained by that team (constituting a team level outcome) and we calculate what proportion of all information that could have been shared actually was shared (constituting a system level outcome).
+In our simulation, each item of information has the potential to be shared proactively and the potential to be shared reactively with the seeking team.
+We assumed that the probability of an item being shared in either manner was dependent on the combination of seeker and source identity foci.
+Each item was recorded as shared proactively with an item-specific probability p{psi} and each item was recorded as shared reactively with an item-specific probability p{rsi} .
+The probabilities were drawn from the distributions of expected values generated by Model 1 (proactive sharing) and Model 2 (reactive sharing) for the corresponding combinations of seeker and source identity foci.
+We then combined these two events in a single record indicating whether or not an item had been shared by the source with the seeker.
+Finally, we calculated what proportion of information relevant to each team was actually obtained by that team (constituting a teamlevel outcome) and we calculated what proportion of all information that could have been shared actually was shared (constituting a system-level outcome).